2020PB/police-brutality/all-locations.md

 Police use or threaten to use pepper-spray in what appears to be a private residence apartment elevator.
 The people keep saying things like "we are just trying to go home" and "we live here".
 Some get pulled out of the elevator while others leave on their own.
 It appears they are all being arrested as the video ends.

-tags: threaten, arrest, shove, pepper-spray, spray
+tags: threaten, arrest, shove, pepper-spray, spray, bystander

 id: ia-desmoines-1